OTE

 Hellenic Telecommunications Organisation S.A.
-(OTE Group) is the largest technology company in Greece.
+(OTE Group) is a Germany-based Deutsche Telekom subsidiary in Greece.
 It is one of the three largest companies listed in the Athens Stock Exchange, according to market capitalization.

 OTE Group offers fixed-line and mobile telephony, broadband services, pay television and integrated Information and Communications Technology (ICT).
 At the same time, the Group is involved in a range of activities, notably satellite communications, real-estate and professional training.
 Formerly a state-owned monopoly, OTE's privatisation started in 1996 and is now listed on the Athens and London Stock Exchanges.

-Today, OTE Group employs about 13,000 people in Greece and approximately 20,000 in total.
 Since July 2009 Deutsche Telekom is the largest shareholder of the company.